 Download the Root CA Certificate

 To access the Device Console, the computer (host) that you use to access the Device Console must have the root CA certificate from the Roving Edge Device.
-The root CA certificate is the top most certificate in the certificate chain of trust and is used by your computer to verify the authenticity of the Device Console.
+The root CA certificate is the top most certificate in the certificate chain of trust and is used by the computer to verify the authenticity of the Device Console.

 Perform the tasks in this section to download the root CA certificate and sign in to the device UI for the first time.